TSP-hork/Robotic_Manipulator_HSPS/docs/DEVELOPMENT_LOG.md

 ### Comment
 So so so that was too long for one component but all functions for every pin from datasheet in schem and that now have footprint.
 I change MC cuz i little mistake with price for `STM32G474CEU6` u can read about that to `hardware/docs/components.md`. time to sleep.. <Cya>

+# 2025-09-23: Principle scheme is complete!

+## Milestone
+Completed the schematic; simulations and printing are underway

+## Current Status
+I completed the schematic, started printing the second part of the shoulder module, and successfully assembled the shoulder module on the shaft.
+I also started the simulation using the INA240 in LTspice

+## Next Steps
+Finish simulations and start PCB design and create a Telegram channel

+## Comment
+This weekend was tough: I started around 9:00 PM and worked until about 4:30 AM on Saturday and 5:00 AM on Sunday.
+On Monday I worked and fixed the schematic — the pin headers for the joke turned out to be harder than 60% of the circuit design.
+I spent 4 hours figuring out how to use PCI — it's just a connector I can use for the board.
+Before that I considered a mezzanine connector but couldn't find one compatible with my board that didn't cost almost as much as the whole board with all components.
+Now we're using PCI at a reasonable price.
+During the week I will create a Telegram channel to document activity like videos and fails, since using Git for that is inconvenient; I'll be there all week.